xyflow/react-flow-docs/blog/2022-09-28-react-flow-v11-release.md

 ### New Hooks

-In the future we want to get rid of some `<ReactFlow />` component props (there are 140+ 😵‍💫).
+In the future we want to get rid of some `<ReactFlow />` component props (there are 140+ <Emoji content="😵‍💫" />).
 One idea is to replace some props through hooks.
 With this release we are adding the [`useOnViewportChange`](/docs/api/hooks/use-on-viewport-change) and the [`useOnSelectionChange`](/docs/api/hooks/use-on-selection-change) hook.
 Before this release you could only listen to a viewport change by using `onMoveStart`, `onMove` and `onMoveEnd`.
 With the new `useOnViewportChange` hook, you can easily listen to changes in every component.

 ### Miscellaneous